The tank nozzle can be modeled using the special “Tank Nozzle” object in START-PROF software.

 Due to the large tank diameter, the temperature expansion can cause significant nozzle movement along its axis.
 This movement can be calculated by the following formula:

 Tank nozzle displacement due to tank temperature expansion is modeled automatically using the “Tank Nozzle” object.

 Tank Nozzle Movement due to Tank Settlement

 Tank diameter is very large, due to this tanks usually have no foundation that can distribute its weight over the big soil area.
 Due to this, the tank settlement happens.
 Settlement value depends on soil type, tank weight, and dimensions, and should be calculated based on the geo-technological investigation report.
 The greatest settlement value is at the center of the tank, the lowest value is at the edges.

-Since piping connected to the nozzle connected to the tank shell, we need to consider it during stress analysis.
-The settlement value should be specified in “Tank Nozzle” object properties.
+Since the piping connected to the nozzle is connected to the tank shell, we need to consider it during stress analysis.
+The settlement value should be specified in the “Tank Nozzle” object properties.